HASwitchPlate/openHASP-docs/docs/commands.md

     unzip /openhasp-weathericons-day.zip
     ```

-### `service`

-Start or stop some of the processes running on the plate.

-Currently supported parameters:

-- `start`
-- `stop`

-Currently supported services:

-- `http` (web interface)
-- `telnet` (remote console)
-- `console` (serial console)

-!!! example "Example"
-    To stop the web interface of the plate, send to topic `hasp/<your_plate>/command/service` the string `stop http`.
-    To start the web interface of the plate, send to topic `hasp/<your_plate>/command/service` the string `start http`.

-!!! tip
-    Once these services are stopped, connection is lost/not possible to the plate through them.
-They can be started at any time by sending `service start` commands in through MQTT.
-    It's possible to create self-built firmware binaries which have services stopped by default at boot, using [customization](compiling/customize.md).

-### `reboot` or `restart`

-Saves any changes in the configuration file and reboots the device.

 ### `update`

 _accepted parameters:_ `[url]`
 Update the firmware from the url provided.
 Reboots when update was successful.

-### `factoryreset`

-Clear the filesystem and EEPROM and reboot the device in its initial state.

-!!! note "Warning"
-    There is no confirmation prompt nor an undo function!

 ## Configuration Settings